AgnieszkaMucha/ParticlePhysics/index.md

 2. Data anaysis:
    - study the data set:
    It contains 160 000 simulated events of D and Ds decays to three hadrons (kaons or pions).
+   - Choose one mode of D meson decay, select candidates,
+   - plot distribution of mass and life-time,
+   - make fits and compare parameters with theory.

 ### Working environment
 HEP analysis usually require [ROOT framework](https://root.cern/). <br>